10 Point Plan to Succeed in Your Job Hunt & Progress Your Career

 - Become active on LinkedIn – once your profile is complete you need to become active on LinkedIn.
 Join relevant groups and make comments about topics you have an interest in.
 LinkedIn is an excellent tool for online networking but it is important to engage with LinkedIn on at least a weekly basis.
 Build your network on LinkedIn – the more connections you have the more likely you are to be spotted by an employer.

-- Network – networking is still best done face to face.
+- Network – networking is still best-done face to face.
 Get to industry events and use these events to build your network and meet new people.
 Don’t stand in the corner with the one person you already know, make sure you get to meet others.
-Bring plenty of business cards and make sure you follow up afterwards.
+Bring plenty of business cards and make sure you follow up afterward.

 - Research the market – look at the activity of other companies in your industry to see how your skills and experience match their strategy.
 Could they be organizations to target?
 Monitor the IDA and Enterprise Ireland websites regularly to keep up to date on companies that are setting up or expanding in Ireland.